crelder/hello-world/README.md

 # hello-world

-This first test project is dedicated to Daniel.
+This first Git project is dedicated to Daniel.

+Product search for refurbished Mac, example: iPad2 - 64 GB.